 Generative AI-produced data center image./Courtesy of News1

 Investment in U.S. data centers is leading to high growth in ESS.
-Because nuclear and large gas power facilities take more than five years to build, ESS has emerged as an alternative to meet surging power demand.
+Because nuclear and large gas power plants take more than five years to build, ESS has emerged as an alternative to meet surging power demand.
 U.S. power generation capacity jumped from 13.5 GW in 2022 to 40.5 GW in 2024.

 Domestic supercapacitor companies include VINATech and LS Materials.
 According to Samsung Securities, VINATech is estimated to have signed a contract in May 2025 to exclusively supply supercapacitors for emergency power to Bloom Energy's fuel cell project.